engNesta/Tailored-Audio-Software-Gunshot-Detection/README.md

   - **Express.js**: For API development in the web application.
   - **Web Audio API**: For in-browser audio processing.
   - **React/Angular**: For developing the frontend of the web application.
+- **Database**:
+  - **MySQL/PostgreSQL**: For relational data storage, such as user accounts and detection logs.
+  - **MongoDB/Firebase**: For flexible, NoSQL storage of unstructured data or rapidly changing datasets.

 ## Progress Log

 - Established the project's goals and scope.
-- Defined the structure and components of the system.
+- Defined the structure and components of the system, including the addition of database integration for enhanced user management and data analysis.
 - Selected the appropriate tools and libraries for each part of the project, including audio capture, processing, AI model development, and web application development.
-- Discussed the installation and application of critical libraries like PyAudio, Librosa, TensorFlow/Keras.
+- Discussed the installation and application of critical libraries like PyAudio, Librosa, TensorFlow/Keras, and explored database options for the project.
-- Detailed a complete detection cycle timeline from raw data capture to user notification.
+- Outlined a complete detection cycle timeline from raw data capture to user notification and interaction.